Transpension: The Right Adjoint to the Pi-type: First Steps: A Fully Faithful Transpension System ( )

+The type system presented above is less general than the paper's main system \Msys{}.
+In \cref{sec:ff:rules:ctx-app}, we saw that the unit of the adjunction on contexts is invertible.
+This is equivalent to the left adjoint $(-, u : \IU) : \Ctx \to \Ctx/(u : \IU)$ being fully faithful \cite{nlab:coreflective}, and the requirement on presheaf models to support the typing rules in the current section (with \ruleref{ff:ctx-forall:nil} an isomorphism) is exactly that: the \emph{multiplier} functor interpreting $(-, u : \IU)$ has to be fully faithful w.r.t.\ the slice category over $(u : \IU)$.

+By uniqueness of the adjoint, we can also conclude that the co-unit of the adjunction $\lollishrt u \dashv \transpshrt u$ is invertible,\footnote{In fact, this is exactly what the $\beta$- and $\eta$-rules of the transpension type say (when $\Delta$ is empty).} which is equivalent to the right adjoint $\transpshrt u$ being fully faithful \cite{nlab:reflective}, whence the section title.

-These typing rules are sound in certain presheaf categories (those where $\IU$ is cancellative and affine, see \cref{def:multip}), but are unsatisfactory in several respects.
-First, we have no story for substitutions which exist in cubical type systems such as $(0/i) : \Gamma \to (\Gamma, i : \IX)$ \cite{moulin-param3,model-cubical,cubical} or $(j \wedge k/i) : (\Gamma, j, k : \IX) \to (\Gamma, i : \IX)$ \cite{cubical}, as there is no formation rule for $\transpsym\,0.A$ or $\transpsym\,(j \wedge k).A$.
-Secondly, in non-affine generalizations, the transpension is not stable under substitution of the shape variables preceding $u$ (cf.\ the commutation properties for transpension and substitution in \cite{transpension-techreport}).
-In order to obtain a better behaved type system, in the rest of the paper we will rely on \MTT{}, which we briefly summarize in \cref{sec:mtt}.
+However, the current typing rules become unusable in a more general setting, as well as in more specific settings where we may start adding operations that we need in important applications.
+First, we have no story for substitutions which exist in cubical type systems such as endpoints $(0/i) : \Gamma \to (\Gamma, i : \IX)$ \cite{moulin-param3,model-cubical,cubical} or connections $(j \wedge k/i) : (\Gamma, j, k : \IX) \to (\Gamma, i : \IX)$ \cite{cubical}, as there is no formation rule for $\transpshrt{0} \codot A$ or $\transplong{j \wedge k} \codot A$.
+Secondly, in non-fully-faithful generalizations featuring the contraction rule for shape variables, the transpension is not stable under substitution of the shape variables preceding $u$, so in those settings the way we internalized the transpension type here was too na\"ive. \footnote{Indeed, write $\wknshrt{u}$ for the operation of cartesian weakening over a shape variable $u : \IU$, which is an example of a substitution involving shape variables.
+If in general $\wknshrt{u} \circ \transpshrt{v} \cong \transpshrt{v} \circ \wknshrt{u}$, then by uniqueness of the left adjoint we would find that $\funcshrt{v} \circ \pairshrt{u} \cong \pairshrt{u} \circ \funcshrt{v}$.
+This is clearly false for cartesian shapes such as the interval $\IX$ in HoTT.
+For more information on how the transpension type commutes with other operations, see the technical report \cite{transpension-techreport}.} In order to obtain a type system that does not fail in the presence of endpoints, connections or shape variable contraction, in the rest of the paper we will rely on \MTT{}, which we briefly summarize in \cref{sec:mtt}.